 24Slides specializes in producing high volumes of slides for teams that need many presentations created or updated regularly.
 The service is centered on speed, consistency, and managing large workloads.

-This works well for sales decks, training materials, internal updates, and company-wide communication in which scale is more important than in-depth customization.
+This works well for sales decks, training materials, internal updates, and company-wide communication where scale is more important than in-depth customization.

 Strengths: